tarikh03/K2View-Academy/articles/DPM/09_DPM_Tutorial/06_Purging/03_03_Purging_Submit_a_Request_to_Purge.md

 ![image](../images/06_5_Purging_DeleteMyData_Req2.jpg)

 Complete the field(s) on the right side of the form.
 The **Delete My Data** Request Type under the **CCPA** Regulation displays only an email address entry field.
-Enter the Customer email address.
+Enter a valid email address.
 Confirmation of data deletion will be sent to the email address entered into this field.

 ![image](../images/06_7_Purging_DeleteMyData_Req4.jpg)